 Many who are just graduating high school or are in college now, made career decisions during the Obama Administration.
 If your career plans somehow included the environment, green solutions or renewable energy, the new policies of the current administration might make you a little nervous.
 Right or wrong, the new administration has plans to increase production of fossil fuels and roll back environmental regulations.
-While this represents a change in policy, we remain confident that the “green” sector and “green careers” will continue to grow and thrive.
+While this represents a change in policy, we remain confident that the “green” sector and “green jobs” will continue to grow and thrive.
 A change in governmental policy does not necessarily mean a reversal in the environmentally responsible and renewable trend.
 Here is why:

 Many industries have already re-tooled: